-- 1. That no person shall on the grounds of race, color, national origin, and sex, be excluded from participation in, be denied the benefits of, or be otherwise subjected to discrimination under any program or activity conducted by the Sub-Recipient regardless of whether those programs and activities are Federally funded or not. - 2.
-That it will promptly take any measures necessary to effectuate this agreement. - 3.
-That each program, activity, and facility as defined at 49 CFR 21.23(b) and (e), and the Civil Rights Restoration Act of 1987 will be (with regard to a program or activity) conducted, or will be (with regard to a facility) operated in compliance with the nondiscriminatory requirements imposed by, or pursuant to, this agreement. - 4.
-That these assurances are given in consideration of and for the purpose of obtaining any and all Federal grants, loans, contracts, property, discounts or other Federal financial assistance extended after the date hereof to the Sub-Recipient by the Wisconsin Department of Transportation (WisDOT) under a Federally-Funded Program and is binding on it, other additional sub-recipients, subgrantees, contractors, sub-contractors, transferees, successors in interest and other participants.
-The person or persons whose signatures appear below are authorized to sign these assurances on behalf of the Sub-Recipient.

-5. That the Sub-Recipient shall insert the following notification in all solicitations for bids for work or material subject to the Regulations and made in connection with all Federally-Funded programs and, in adapted form all proposals for negotiated agreements.
+- A. The Subrecipient, Southeastern Wisconsin Regional Planning Commission, hereby gives the following assurances consistent with 49 CFR Part 21.7: - 1.
+That no person shall on the grounds of race, color, national origin, sex, age, disability, low income or Limited English Proficiency (LEP) be excluded from participation in, be denied the benefits of, or be otherwise subjected to discrimination under any program or activity conducted by the Subrecipient whether those programs and activities are federally funded or not. - 2.
+That the Subrecipient will promptly take any measures necessary to effectuate this Agreement and Assurances. - 3.
+That each program, activity, and facility as defined at 49 CFR 21.23(b) and (e), and the Civil Rights Restoration Act of 1987 will be conducted (with regard to a program or activity), or will be operated (with regard to a facility) in compliance with the nondiscriminatory requirements imposed by, or pursuant to, this Agreement and Assurances. - 4.
+That these Assurances are given in consideration of and for the purpose of obtaining any and all federal grants, loans, contracts, property, discounts or other federal financial assistance, extended after the date hereof, to the Subrecipient by the Wisconsin Department of Transportation (WisDOT) under a federally-funded program.
+These Assurances are binding on it, additional subrecipients, sub-grantees, contractors, consultants, subcontractors, transferees, successors in interest and other participants. - 5.
+That the person or persons whose signature(s) appear below are authorized to sign this Agreement and Assurances on behalf of the Subrecipient. - 6.
+That the Subrecipient shall insert the following notification in all solicitations for bids for work or material subject to the Acts and Regulations and made in connection with all federally funded programs and, in adapted form, in all proposals for negotiated agreements.

-The Sub-Recipient, in accordance with Title VI of the Civil Rights Act of 1964, 78 Stat.
+The Subrecipient, in accordance with Title VI of the Civil Rights Act of 1964, 78 Stat.
 252, 42 U.S.C.
-2000d to 2000d-4 and Title 49, Code of Federal Regulations, Department of Transportation, Subtitle A, Office of the Secretary, Part 21, Nondiscrimination in Federally-assisted programs of the Department of Transportation issued pursuant to such Act, hereby notifies all bidders that it will affirmatively ensure that in any contract entered into pursuant to this advertisement, disadvantaged business enterprises as defined at 49 CFR Part 23 will be afforded full opportunity to submit bids in response to this invitation and will not be discriminated against on the grounds of race, color, national origin, or sex in consideration for an award.
+2000d to 2000d-4 and Title 49, Code of Federal Regulations, Department of Transportation, Subtitle A, Office of the Secretary, Part 21, "Nondiscrimination in Federally-assisted programs of the Department of Transportation" issued pursuant to such Act, hereby notifies all bidders that it will affirmatively ensure that in any contract entered into pursuant to this advertisement, disadvantaged business enterprises as defined at 49 CFR Part 23 will be afforded full opportunity to submit bids in response to this invitation and will not be discriminated against on the grounds of race, color, national origin, or sex in consideration for an award.